K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 2. Register the security group by clicking ①"Register Security Group". <br>
 ![securitygroups02]

 3. Enter Name(required), staging default(required), running default(required) in the security registering tab, and check the checkbox.
 Fill out description, rules(required), log, port, and protocol.
 To add more information, click ① "+" to add more tabs.
-To delete the tab, click ② "Delete Tab" button.<br>
+To delete the tab, click the ② "Delete Tab" button.<br>
 ![securitygroups03]

-4. Click ①"Export File" button from the security registering tab to check the information of security group as ②.txt file.
+4. Click the ①"Export File" button from the security registering tab to check the information of the security group as ②.txt file.
 ![securitygroups04]

 5. Security group information can be checked as ②.txt file by clicking ①"Open File" at the security group registering tab.
 The imported file will be opened in a new tab.
 ![securitygroups05]

-6. Click ①"org" from the security group register pop up.
+6. Click ①"org" from the security group register pop-up.
 Click ②"space".
-Register org and space by clicking ③"Register" button.
+Register org and space by clicking the ③"Register" button.
 ![securitygroups06]

 7. Click ①"Delete" button from the security group register pop up to delete org and space.
 Save the group information by clicking ②"Register".
 ![securitygroups07]

 8. Select the security group to modify.
-Click ①"Modify" from the group details pop up to modify security group.<br>
+Click ①"Modify" from the group details pop up to modify the security group.<br>
 ![securitygroups08]

 9. Select a security group to delete.
-Complete deleting the security group by clicking ①"Delete" button from the details pop up.<br>
+Complete deleting the security group by clicking the ①"Delete" button from the details pop up.<br>
 ![securitygroups09]